chmiiller/hueTV/README.md

     - ~~Test internet~~
     - ~~Test stored IP Address~~
     - ~~Test stored token~~
+  - [Bug] Settings are not stored the first time
   - Option to group lights or not
   - Option to remove group with only sensors
   - Versioning